masterdev0218/meen-stack-articles/README.md

 ## :books: General info

 * Uses the EJS (Express JS) template engine to be able to use static template files with dynamic content.
 It is faster and simpler than Angular or React but has less features
-* Partials used to be able to reuse the same code - eg header.ejs which includes the Bootstrap CDN link.
+* Partials used to be able to reuse the same code, eg header.ejs - which includes the Bootstrap CDN link & navbar.ejs - a common top navigation bar.

 ## :camera: Screenshots